Skip to main content

 The long-term vision of the Mentor building block is to create a country-wide pool of academic experts in different subjects and areas of knowledge to support the workforce.
 The Mentor building block has the potential to address the skill gap in all sectors of the economy.
 It encourages a cross-section of ideas and information sharing and opens avenues for cross-learning and interdisciplinary growth.

-It can be leveraged to upskill and build capability in academia, government organisations, and corporations.
+It can be leveraged to upskill and build capability in academia, government organizations, and corporations.
 Over time, such a rich and reliable pool of mentors can become a vital resource for new entrants in the job market and the existing workforce to stay abreast of future skills.
 Thus, continuously upskilling the society's human capital base and keeping them job-fit.

 Mentor includes a microservice, reference portal or web application, and data analytics.
 The service is developed in compliance with NDEAR principles.
 The services are generic, configurable, scalable, and interoperable.